 Catholic Schools Week

-Every January, St. Ann participates in the Annual Catholic Schools Week, which celebrates the importance of Catholic education in the United States.
-Weeklong fun and service-oriented activities help the St. Ann community focus on the value of Catholic education provides =and its contributions to our church, our communities, and our nation as a whole.
-We kick off the week with an All School Family Mass on Sunday, host Open Houses and a book fair, participate in a service project, invite in guest speakers, enjoy some treats, and have fun with daily themes.
-Catholic Schools Week is wonderful reminder to the St. Ann School community of the powerful and positive impact our families have every day.
+Every January, St. Leonard School participates in the Annual Catholic Schools Week, which celebrates the importance of Catholic education in the United States.
+Week long fun and service-oriented activities help the St. Leonard community focus on the value of Catholic education and it's contributions to our church, our communities, and our nation as a whole.
+We kick off the week with an All School Family Mass on Sunday, host an Open House, a book fair, participate in a service project, invite in guest speakers, enjoy some treats, and have fun with daily themes.
+Catholic Schools Week is a wonderful reminder to the St. Leonard School community of the powerful and positive impact our families have every day.

 While school teachers educate and prepare students for receiving the sacraments, school and parish staff work cooperatively to ensure that the sacraments are appropriately celebrated with students’ families and the entire parish community.

 Typically, students in Grade 2 prepare for the sacraments of reconciliation and Eucharist.
-A two-year preparatory program for confirmation typically begins in Grade 7 with celebration of the sacrament in Grade 8.
+Students in Grade 8 participate in a one year preparatory program for confirmation with the celebration held in the spring.
 Catechist certification for all teachers ensures that Catholic school faculty and staff are committed to the values of Catholicism and have a basic understanding of Catholic beliefs and traditions for the purpose of modeling these to students.

-Students in grades PK-3 through 8 attend Liturgy weekly.
-These liturgies are planned by students, teachers, and our music director, Students in each grade level are paired with “Prayer Partners” to attend mass with.
+Students in grades PK-3 through 8 attend mass weekly.
+These liturgies are planned by students, teachers, and our music director.
+Students in each grade level are paired with “Prayer Buddies” to attend mass with.
 The older students serve as role models for their younger partners during mass.
-Teachers also ensure there are multiple other opportunities for Prayer Partners to work together throughout the year on projects, buddy reading, and performances.
-Parents and guests are always welcome and encouraged to join in our children’s liturgies on Wednesday mornings at 8:15 a.m.
+Teachers also ensure there are multiple other opportunities for Prayer Buddies to work together throughout the year on projects, buddy reading, and performances.
+Parents and guests are always welcome and encouraged to join in our children’s liturgies on Wednesday mornings at 8:00 a.m.